 Unique Features of a Montessori Program

 Parents exploring the Montessori method frequently want to learn more about the main differences between Montessori and traditional public schools.
 Here is a brief summary!

 |Views the child holistically with focus on intellectual, social, and emotional development||Views the child in terms of narrow performance goals|

 |Child is an active participant in learning||Child is a more passive participant in learning|

-|A carefully prepared learning environment and method encourages development of internal self-discipline and intrinsic motivation||Teacher acts as a primary enforcer of external discipline promoting extrinsic motivation|
+|Encourages development of internal self-discipline and intrinsic motivation||Teacher acts as a primary enforcer of external discipline promoting extrinsic motivation|

-|Child allowed to spot own errors through feedback from the materials; errors are viewed as part of the learning process||Work is usually corrected by the teacher; errors are viewed as mistakes|
+|Mastery learning: child allowed to spot own errors through feedback from the materials||Work is usually corrected by the teacher; errors are viewed as mistakes|